MrJoy/BashFu/README.md

 ## Coming Soon

 * Various widgets to show information about the current git repo.
-* Various widgets to show information about the currently active RVM ruby / gemset.
+* More widgets to show information about the currently active RVM ruby / gemset.